thepmsquare/concealed/README.md

 ### output

-Note: Output file will be in 3x8-bit pixels, RGB mode, regardless of the input.
+Note: Output image will be in RGB / RGBA mode only.

 PNG